IFLA and COVID-19

 How is IFLA Headquarters operating?

-Following announcements by the Dutch government, IFLA’s offices are closing from Monday 16 March for until Tuesday 14 April, and possibly longer.
+Following announcements by the Dutch government, IFLA’s offices are closing from Monday 16 March until Friday 31 July, and possibly longer.
 We are nevertheless determined to do all we can to ensure the best support possible to our members and the wider library field, despite the disruption that so many of us are facing.

 We have prepared well for this moment, and therefore are putting into action our plans to ensure that we are able to continue to serve and support the global library field.
 In particular, we have invested time and effort into ensuring all of our staff have the skills and tools necessary to carry on in their work, wherever they are.
 Our goal has been to ensure that we are just as able to provide all major services to our members when working remotely as from our offices in The Hague.
 We are happy to say that we are ready to do so.